 What is dental bonding?

-Adhesive dentistry has been around since 1955.
-The cosmetic option has been refined over the decades.
-Today, the cosmetic treatment is very reliable and delivers nice results.
+Adhesive dentistry has been around since 1955, but its use in cosmetic dentistry has been refined over the decades.
+Today, advances in cosmetic bonding allow for reliable, beautiful results that look natural.

-Using white filling material is a procedure that is possible, in part, due to advances in acid etching.
+Advances in acid etching have made the use of color-matching materials possible.
 Etching allows the resin material to gain a strong attachment to the enamel surface.

 How does it work?

-First, your doctor will carefully clean the surface of your tooth.
-Once your tooth is cleaned, a special liquid will be placed to open the pores of your enamel.
-This allows the white material to grasp the surface of your tooth.
+The first step in dental bonding involves carefully cleaning the surface of your tooth.
+Once your tooth is thoroughly cleaned, we will use a special etching liquid that opens the pores in your enamel.
+This allows the resin material to grasp the surface of your tooth.

 What can dental bonding treat?

-If you only suffer from discoloration, you may be a better candidate for professional teeth whitening.
-Home bleaching can give you quick results.
-The best results may require a few weeks of at-home treatments.
+For patients who complain of discolored teeth, teeth whitening may be a better option.
+Home bleaching can give you quick results, but the best results may require a few weeks of treatment.

-Working with an experienced dentist is one of the best ways to ensure your restorations last for years.
-He will check your cosmetic work during follow-up visits.
+Working with an experienced cosmetic dentist is the best way to ensure your beautiful smile remains healthy and lasts for years.
+This includes examining your cosmetic work during follow-up visits.

 Schedule Your Cosmetic Treatment Today

 The American Dental Association states that articles such as this are not a substitute for professional advice, diagnosis, or treatment.
-The ADA recommends that you see a dentist for further clarification.
+The ADA recommends that you see a dentist for further information.